TheRensselaerIDEA/TrialEquityApplication/README.md

 <em>Meta-analysis by merging multiple RCTs into one.</em>
 </p>

 Our application can design an equitable recruitment plan for new studies with the given expected number of participants and the attributes that are interested by the researchers.
 The result is displayed as a table for each subgroup.
-The sunburst figure on the right side of the plan will show the equity level of the new plan.
+The sunburst figure on the right side of the recruitment plan will show the equity level of this new plan.
 The following figure clearly shows that the new recruitment plan is equitable for all subgroups.
 <p align="center">
   <img width="80%" height="auto" src="/images/fig6.jpg">
 </p>